 2. REUSABLE Art

-· As the baby turns into a little kid, have them help with the DIY decor and replace pages with pages of an old comic book or beautiful Barbie-themed calendar.
-You child will love that he/she got to help design their room and feel like a Big Boy or a Big Girl.
+As the baby turns into a little kid, have them help with the DIY decor.
+Let them help help you replace pages with pages of an old comic book or beautiful Barbie-themed calendar.
+You child will love that he/she got to help design their room.
+This will allow them to feel like a Big Boy or a Big Girl.

 We’re not talking bedding… but actual sleep spaces.